-- 1. The "FILENAME CONTROL" statement at the beginning of the program must be changed to reflect the location of the CONTROL IQI.SAS code. - 2.
+- 1. The "FILENAME CONTROL" statement at the beginning of the program must be changed to reflect the location of the CONTROL_IQI.SAS code. - 2.
 In CONTROL_IQI.SAS, specify the locations (paths) of the input and output SAS files in the "LIBNAME INP3" and "LIBNAME OUTP3" statements. - 3.
 In CONTROL_IQI.SAS, specify in the "INFILP3X" statement the name of the discharge-level file that you created with the IQSAS1 program. - 4.
 In CONTROL_IQI.SAS, specify in the "FILENAME COVARP" statement the path (including the file name) for the ASCII text file that contains regression coefficients from a regression that was run on the reference SID dataset.
-This file is provided as part of the IQI module.
-The name of the file is COVIQP30.TXT. - 5.
-In CONTROL_IQI.SAS, specify in the "FILENAME MSXP" statement the path (including the file name) for the ASCII text file that contains the estimates to smooth the indicator rates.
-This file is provided as part of the IQI module.
-The name of the file is MSXIQP30.TXT. - 6.
+Two files are provided as part of the IQI module.
+If Present on Admission data is available, specify file CVIQP31A.TXT.
+Otherwise, specify file COVIQP31.TXT. - In CONTROL_IQI.SAS, specify in the "FILENAME MSXP" statement the path (including the file name) for the ASCII text file that contains the estimates to smooth the indicator rates.
+Two files are provided as part of the IQI module.
+If Present on Admission data is available, specify file MXIQP31A.TXT.
+Otherwise, specify file MSXIQP31.TXT. - 6.
 In CONTROL_IQI.SAS, specify in the "INFILP3Y" statement the name of the summary file that you created with the IQSASA2 program. - 7.
 In CONTROL_IQI.SAS, specify in the "OUTFILP3" statement the name that you wish the output file to have. - 8.
 In CONTROL_IQI.SAS, if you wish to create an ASCII (comma delimited) text file that you can import into a spreadsheet, then set the TEXTP3 parameter to 1.
 Otherwise, the default value of zero for TEXTA3 will skip around the code that would generate this file. - In CONTROL_IQI.SAS, if you wish to create an ASCII (comma delimited) text file that you can import into a spreadsheet, then specify the path (including the file name) for this ASCII text file in the "FILENAME IQTEXTP3" statement.